-Catholic Charities can help.
+Catholic Charities of San Antonio can help.
 In your most desperate moment, we will welcome and embrace you with love.
 Guadalupe Community Center and St. Stephen’s CARE Center provide emergency assistance to address food insecurity, reduce poverty, and prevent homelessness.

-Food Pantry provides immediate food assistance including canned goods, dry goods, dairy products, meat, bread and pastries, and even fresh produce from our own St. Phocas Garden.
+Food Pantry clients choose and receive immediate free food assistance and groceries including canned goods, dry goods, dairy products, meat, bread and pastries, and even fresh produce from our own St. Phocas Garden.

 Mobile Food Pantry – Hope, our Mobile Relief Unit, travels around the 19 counties of the Archdiocese of San Antonio ministering hope, feeding the hungry, and comforting the homeless at parishes in and around our community.

 St. Phocas Garden – Guadalupe Community Center maintains an organic garden on San Antonio’s west side.
-Staff and volunteers grow lettuce, cabbage, tomatoes, and other vegetables to supplement the food pantry’s non-perishable food with fresh produce by adding nutritional value addressing food insecurity among the poor in the community.
+Staff and volunteers grow organic lettuce, cabbage, tomatoes, and other vegetables to supplement the food pantry with fresh produce by adding nutritional value addressing food insecurity among the poor in the community.

 40 Cans for Lent – During Lent, Catholic Charities collects canned food to feed the hungry in San Antonio.
 Get involved and gather your community for a food drive!
 To request a food collection bin, contact Guadalupe Community Center at (210) 226-6178.

-Clothes Closet – New and gently used clothing, shoes, small household items, and hygiene products are accepted and provided to those in need.
+Clothes Closet – Free clothing, shoes, small household items, and hygiene products are accepted and provided to those in need.

-Emergency Financial Assistance – One-time emergency financial assistance is available to prevent homelessness and utility disconnection as well as provide financial coaching and budgeting assessment for income-eligible individuals and families. *Eviction notice and/or utility disconnection notice required.*
+Emergency Financial Assistance – One-time emergency financial assistance is available to prevent homelessness and utility disconnection as well as provide financial coaching and budgeting assessment for income-eligible individuals and families.
+The program offers financial help to those about to be evicted or have utilities shut off. *Eviction notice and/or utility disconnection notice required.*